 Other signs and symptoms include:

-CT scan of the head: confirms the presence of blood within the brain or brain spaces after rupture.
+CT scan of the head: this test uses x-rays to make detailed pictures of the inside of your head which can confirm the presence of blood within the brain or brain spaces after rupture.

-MRI and MRA show blood vessels, looking for aneurysms or abnormalities.
+MRI and MRA of the head: strong magnetic fields are used to see inside your head, including blood vessels, looking for aneurysms or abnormalities.

 Transcranial dopplers or TCDs: ultrasound of the skull to check for spasms in the blood vessels in the brain.